-I was raised in an illusion of a house; where the separation of interior and exterior were not distinct.
-Parts of our home were left unfinished which left whole sections exposed to the elements.
+I was raised in the illusion of a house; where the separation of interior and exterior were not distinct.
+Parts of our home were left unfinished; leaving whole sections exposed to the elements.
 Wild animals regularly and easily penetrated our attempt at domestic bliss and the Arkansas wilderness mingled with our home furnishings.
 The romanticism of raising your children off-the-grid / off-the-land was a step removed from the uncomfortable and isolating reality.

-Amber was born and raised off-the-grid in the Ozark Mountains of Northwest Arkansas.
-She was home schooled throughout her childhood and first attended public school consistently at the age of twelve.
-She only attended school for three years before testing out.
-Less than a year later, she moved out on her own at age sixteen.
-In 2009, Imrie-Situnayake returned to higher education to pursue a bachelor's degree in visual arts.
+Amber Imrie was born and raised off-the-grid in the Ozark Mountains of Northwest Arkansas.
+Amber was largely homeschooled throughout her childhood and first attended public school consistently at the age of twelve.
+She attended school for three years before testing out of high school and moving out on her own at age sixteen.

 Imrie was awarded the Cadogan award and scholarship in 2017 to foster further exploration of her artistic potential in hybrid practice.
-She was a finalist for both the Summer SOMA residency and the Headlands Graduate Fellowship Award.
-Amber is a graduating MFA candidate from Stanford University and excited to announce she’s recently accepted a 4-year studio residency from Palo Alto’s Cubberley Art Studio Program and will be artist-in-resident at San Jose Museum of Quilts and Textiles in Summer 2019.
+She was a finalist for both the Summer SOMA residency and the Headlands Graduate Fellowship Award in 2018.
+Amber will be artist-in-resident at San Jose Museum of Quilts and Textiles in Summer 2019.